Quadrilateral is one of the types of polygons which has four sides and four interior angles as mentioned in the chapter

 Hence, the above ABCD quadrilateral is a parallelogram.

-A diagonal of parallelogram divides it into two congruent triangles and the two diagonals of a parallelogram bisect each other.
+A diagonal of a parallelogram divides it into two congruent triangles and the two diagonals of a parallelogram bisect each other.

 In above parallelogram ABCD, the two diagonals AC and BD bisect each other at O. Therefore, OA=OC and OB=OD.